grassm/LED-Light-bar-sequencer/README.md

 # LED-Light-bar-sequencer
 STM32 controls 12 10w LEDs, running several sequenses as well as one that is like Knight Rider.
 This is sort of a work in progress.
 I say that because I have a bug that I have found a work around for, but want to figure out what going wrong.
-The problem: When using the pwmWrite() statement, some of the PWM pins (as defined in the board.cpp file for the stm32f103c8t6) don't seem to operate the way that they
+The problem: When using the pwmWrite() statement, some of the PWM pins (as defined in the board.cpp file for the stm32f103c8t6) don't seem to operate the way that they should.
+They don't output a PWM signal.
+The first pin in the array boardPWMPin[0] is mapped to B0, which is 16.
+That pin will not output a signal using pwmWrite(boardPWMPin[0],65000).
+If I execute an analogWrite((boardPWMPin[0],200) statement, then the pwmWrite(boardPWMPin[0],65000) will work.
+Some of the PWM pins in the boardPWMPin[n] array do work without executing an analogWrite statement but not all of them.
+So, I'm placing the code as it is right now and is working because of a loop in setup() that executes an analogWrite() to each pin in the boardPWMPin[n] array.